cdl-geneseo/geneseo-dictionary/S/Sheesh.md

 # Sheesh

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sheesh

 Created by  Sage Kearney on May 05, 2023

 (expression)Term used to express either surprise or support in a more abrupt manner.
 “Sheesh man, you did a great job!
 I could never have handled that customer like that.”
 (Kearney, s-z, 2023).